fasttrack/fasttrack-php/README.md

 ### Available exceptions

-- BadParametersException
+- BadParametersException: send parameters through GET method
-- BadRequestException
+- BadRequestException: request is malformed
 - InternalServerException
-- InvalidVersionException
+- InvalidVersionException: API version is invalid
-- MethodNotAllowedException
+- MethodNotAllowedException: you tried to access an endpoint with an invalid method
-- NoResultException
+- NoResultException: no result matching your request
-- NotAcceptableException
+- NotAcceptableException: you requested a format that is not json
-- NotFoundException
+- NotFoundException: specified endpoint could not be found
-- TooManyRequestsException
+- TooManyRequestsException: you made too many requests on the API in a short period of time
-- UnauthorizedException
+- UnauthorizedException: API key is wrong
-- VersionRequiredException
+- VersionRequiredException: send API version in the HTTP Accept headers